December 2009 -

 Arrival in Madrid photo

 There were two optional tours on this trip, a one-day excursion from Torremolinos to Tangiers in Morocco, and an evening of Flamenco dinner show in Sevilla.
 We went to the Flamenco dinner show but did not go to Tangiers.
-We knew that one-way transportation from Torremolinos to Tangiers was 2 hours bus plus 45 minutes ferry.
-We imagined it would have been a long day, therefore decided to stay in Torremolinos to enjoy the sunny coast.
+We knew that one-way transportation from Torremolinos to Tangiers was a 2 hours' bus plus 45 minutes ferry.
+We imagined it would have been a long day, so we decided to stay in Torremolinos to enjoy the sunny coast.

 As in the past, we researched and compiled our preparation documents for Spain and Portugal before leaving home.
 Drop us an email if you'd like to have an electronic copy of these documents.